chkatsaros/jokey-discord-bot/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See the `LICENSE` [here](https://github.com/chkatsaros/jokey-discord-bot/blob/master/LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>